 An initial assessment of your child’s strengths, deficits, as well as identifying family priorities, will be performed by a board certified behavior analyst (BCBA) in your home with your child.
 A comprehensive overview of the assessment will be given to your family.
 Our staff will provide 1:1 ABA therapy in your home with your child post assessment.
-Therapy sessions usually occur on a weekly basis for a minimum of 3 hours at a time.
+Therapy sessions will occur Monday through Friday for a minimum of 3 hours at a time.
 ABA therapy consists of specific teaching objectives, usage of a reinforcement system to teach and maintain skills, and data collection and graphing to determine how a child is progressing.
 The teaching strategies implemented are individualized for each child to promote effective learning, maintenance, and generalization.
 A responsible caregiver is required to be on-site during each therapy session.

 Caregiver training is continuously given within all ABA therapies and is encouraged.